 Steph is a sought-after public speaker to national news media on abortion research, appearing on the MHP Show and in Time magazine, and her writing has been featured in Glamour, the Hill, Marie Claire, Rewire, and Kveller, among others.
-Steph has ten years of experience in the reproductive health, rights, and justice field, including co-founding the Sea Change Program, the first non-profit to focus entirely on reducing abortion stigma.
-Steph currently serves on the Advisory Board of ReproAction, and has served on the Board of Directors of the New York Abortion Access Fund, the Steering Committee of the International Network for the Reduction of Abortion Discrimination and Stigma, and the Board of Directors of ACCESS: Women’s Health Justice.
-Steph is has a Masters of Public Health from Columbia University and a BA from Bryn Mawr College.
-She’s Jewish, Brazilian-American, and a first generation American who lives in Brooklyn, NY with her husband and pitbull, Lucky.
+Steph has twelve years of experience in the reproductive health, rights, and justice field, including co-founding the Sea Change Program, the first non-profit to focus entirely on reducing abortion stigma.
+Steph currently serves on the Advisory Board of ReproAction, the Board of Directors of All-Options, and the Board of Managers of the Brush Foundation.

 Previously, she has served on the Board of Directors of the New York Abortion Access Fund, the Steering Committee of the International Network for the Reduction of Abortion Discrimination and Stigma, and the Board of Directors of ACCESS: Women’s Health Justice.
 Steph is has a Masters of Public Health from Columbia University and a BA from Bryn Mawr College.
 She’s Jewish, Brazilian-American, and a first generation American who lives in Queens, NY with her husband, son, and pitbull, Lucky.